da2so/da2so.github.io/_posts/2021-01-30-EfficientDet_Scalable_and_Efficient_Object_Detection.md

 ## 2. BiFPN

-First, I formulate the multi-scale feature fusion problem that aims to aggregate features at different resolutions.
+First, they formulate the multi-scale feature fusion problem that aims to aggregate features at different resolutions.
 And then, introduce ideas of BiFPN.

 ### <span style="color:gray"> 2.1 Problem Formulation </span>